Skip to main content

 Understanding function performance

-It's very easy to have very poor performance in the database if you try and move your procedural programming language knowledge over without making accomodations for the new paradigm you're in.
-In PostgreSQL, every function call and every statement executed has a performance overhead, so if you don't adapt your coding patterns to be optimal for a database, you will likely get poor performance.
+It’s very easy to have very poor performance in the database if you try and move your procedural programming language knowledge over without making accommodations for the new paradigm you’re in.
+In PostgreSQL, every function call and every statement executed has a performance overhead, so if you don’t adapt your coding patterns to be optimal for a database, you will likely get poor performance.
 This poor performance from poorly written database functions is one of the reasons some critics claim that business logic in the database should not be used.

 In PostgreSQL you should almost never use these looping constructs, instead you should perform set operations where possible.